Azure/AzureStackHCI-Supportability/README.md

 # Azure Stack HCI Supportability platform
 This is a public repository for all of Azure Stack HCI Troubleshooting guides, known issues and reporting feedback - this repo is intended to provide a central location for community driven supportability content.
-This is the material that is reference by Customer Support Services when a ticket is created, by Azure Stack HCI engineering responding to an incident, and by users when self discoverying resolutions to active system issues.
+This is the material that is referenced by Customer Support Services when a ticket is created, by Azure Stack HCI engineering responding to an incident, and by users when self discovering resolutions to active system issues.

 ## Table of Contents
 Troubleshooting guides are grouped by categories, and stored in relevantly named subdirectories; each directory containing a README the lists the commonly used and exposed guides through portal as recommendations during ticket creation process.
-The following are the categories of guides that are stored in reletantly named directories:
+The following are the categories of guides that are stored in relevantly named directories:

 * [Deployment](./TSG/Deployment/README.md) - Prerequisites, AD, Software Download, OS install, Registration, Arc extensions and Deployment (Portal & ARM templates).
 * [Update](./TSG/Update/README.md) - Health Check, SBE, Sideloading, Update method (Azure Update Manager & PowerShell).
-* [Infra Lifecycle Operations](./TSG/Lifecycle/README.md) - Add Server, Repair Server, Storage
+* [Infra Lifecycle Operations](./TSG/Lifecycle/README.md) - Add Server, Repair Server, Storage.
 * [Arc VMs](./TSG/ArcVMs/README.md) - VM lifecycle management, licensing, extensions, networking and storage.
 * [Security](./TSG/Security/README.md) - WDAC, BitLocker, Secret Rotation, Syslog, Defender for Cloud.
 * [Networking](./TSG/Networking/README.md) - Proxy and Arc Gateway.